Religious philosophy: Philosophical commonalities

-Religious faith and philosophical reflection are connected to one another.
-Religious tradition influences the philosophical thinking and beliefs of followers of that religion.
+Religious faith and philosophical reflection are closely interconnected.
+Religious traditions influence the philosophical thinking and beliefs of adherents within a given religion.

-Many philosophical commonalities have arisen among religions due to their core historical foundations.
-For example, Abrahamic religions, which encompass Judaism, Christianity, Islam, Baha'i Faith, Yezidi, Druze, Samaritan, and Rastafari, share philosophical commonalities, although they differ in their presentation of these philosophical concepts through their respective religious texts.
+Many philosophical commonalities among religions have emerged from shared historical foundations.
+For example, the Abrahamic religions—including Judaism, Christianity, Islam, Baháʼí Faith, Yazidism, Druze, Samaritanism, and Rastafari—share a number of philosophical themes, although these concepts are expressed differently in their respective religious texts.

-There are also philosophical concepts and reasoning in religious teachings that were conceived independently from one another but are still similar and reflect analogous ideas.
-For example, the arguments and reasoning for the existence of an omniscient god or multiple gods can be found in several religions, including Christianity, Islam, and Hinduism.
-Another example includes the philosophical concept of free will, which is present in both monotheistic and polytheistic religions.
+In addition, some philosophical concepts and forms of reasoning found in religious teachings appear to have developed independently while nevertheless exhibiting notable similarities and analogous ideas.
+For instance, arguments concerning the existence of an omniscient god or multiple gods appear in several religious traditions, including Christianity, Islam, and Hinduism.
+Similarly, the philosophical concept of free will is present in both monotheistic and polytheistic religions.

 Types

 Intuitive religious philosophy

-Many religious concepts are considered to be "cross-culturally ubiquitous" as they are "cognitively natural."
-They are deemed intuitive, meaning that they arise without much direction, instruction, or coaching in the early stages of our intellectual development and do not necessarily originate from cultural influence.
-Such religious concepts include beliefs concerning the "afterlife, souls, supernatural agents, and miraculous events."
+Many religious concepts are described as "cross-culturally ubiquitous" because they are considered "cognitively natural."
+These concepts are regarded as intuitive in that they tend to arise with little explicit direction, instruction, or formal teaching during early stages of cognitive development and do not necessarily originate from specific cultural instruction.
+Examples of such religious concepts include beliefs concerning the afterlife, souls, supernatural agents, and miraculous events.

 Reflective religious philosophy

-Some religious concepts require deliberate teaching to ensure the transmission of their ideas and beliefs to others.
-These beliefs are categorised as reflective and are often stored in a linguistic format that allows for ease of transmission.
-Reflective philosophies are thought to contribute significantly to the continuation of cultural and religious beliefs.
-Such religious philosophies include karma, divine immanent justice, or providence, and also encompass theological concepts such as Trinity in Christianity or Brahman in Hinduism.
+Some religious concepts require deliberate instruction to ensure their transmission within a community.
+These beliefs are categorized as reflective and are often encoded in linguistic or doctrinal forms that facilitate communication and preservation.
+Reflective religious philosophies are understood to play a significant role in the maintenance and continuity of cultural and religious traditions.
+Examples of reflective religious philosophies include concepts such as karma, divine immanent justice or providence, as well as theological doctrines such as the Trinity in Christianity and Brahman in Hinduism.

 God

-Religious philosophy is predominantly concerned with the conceptions of god, gods, and/or the divine.
+Religious philosophy is largely concerned with conceptions of God, gods, or the divine.

 Ontological arguments

-Ontological arguments are arguments based on reason with the conclusion that God exists.
-There are many notable contributors to the development of various ontological arguments.
+Ontological arguments are a class of philosophical arguments that rely on reason alone to conclude that God exists.
+Numerous philosophers have contributed to the development of various ontological arguments.

-In the 11th century C.E., Saint Anselm of Canterbury (1033–1109) reasoned in his work Proslogion about the existence of God in an ontological argument based on the idea that there is a 'being than which no greater can be conceived'.
+In the 11th century CE, Saint Anselm of Canterbury (1033–1109) formulated an ontological argument in his work Proslogion.
+His reasoning was based on the idea of God as "that than which nothing greater can be conceived."

 Thomas Aquinas (c.
-1225–1274) extracted components of philosophical teaching relevant to Christianity, using philosophy as a means to demonstrate God's existence.
-In his work Summa Theologica, Aquinas presents five arguments for the existence of God, known as 'quinque viae' or 'five ways'.
+1225–1274) incorporated philosophical reasoning into Christian theology, using philosophy as a means of addressing questions about the existence of God.
+In his Summa Theologica, Aquinas presents five arguments for the existence of God, commonly referred to as the quinque viae or "Five Ways."